jdblischak/r-intermediate-altmetrics/20-debug.md

 ~~~

 However, what can we do if we obtain an unexpected result?
-For example, let's mean the number of tweets per year.
+For example, let's calculate the mean the number of tweets per year.

 ~~~{.r}